VClark24/Project_Transmitter/README.md

 2 Software Versions Required to Open Files
 All of the code can be opened and viewed in a Text Editor.
 The can also be viewed using GitHub (https://github.com/VClark24/Project_Transmitter).
-The main branch is contains the code as it was at the point of the Final Report submission.

 They were created using the following software:
 •	AMD Vivado 2022.2